vikas-trivedi01/Learn-with-me/Learning-JS/ES6/promises.md

   ```

     - Here we used **try - catch block** when using **async** & **await**, handle errors gracefully also from the function <i>consumeAsynchronous</i>.

+### Use Cases Of `Promises`

+- `Promises` are highly used in performing asynchronous tasks.
+- Like fetching user details from database.
+- Network calls.
+- API calls.
+- Delayed execution of code.